 * Children are encouraged to read a wide range of fiction, poetry and non-fiction materials

-* Gain awareness of the close links between reading and writing
+* Children gain awareness of the close links between reading and writing

 Our English curriculum is designed to promote good outcomes for pupils by providing children with the opportunity to develop their speaking and listening into reading and writing skills.
 We use the National Curriculum objectives to inform our planning and progression documents to ensure that skills are being built on in each year group.
 Cross-curricular links are planned for, ensuring each year group covers a range of writing genres linked to their curriculum topics throughout the year to ensure that skills are being practised and knowledge and understanding is being applied to other curriculum areas.
 Each year group has specific genres, ensuring that during their time at Redscope Primary, they have developed mastery of a wide range of writing styles for a range of different purposes.